Matcham89/terraform-gke-sql/README.md

 - Visual Studio Code

 # Task 1
+### Show a public “Hello world” Application running on GCP
 This is accomplished by applying the following YAML file to the built k8s infrastructure
 ```sh
 apiVersion: apps/v1